boltex/leointeg/README.md

 Planned Settings :

+- Option to focus on body pane or keep focus in outline when a tree node is selected (May help for keyboard navigation)

+- Milliseconds to wait when debouncing after body text modifications are detected (for performance tuning)

 - Settings for communicating either locally, via stdIn/out, and remotely over tcp, through a rest api or websockets. (communication consists of simple JSON data)

 - Graphic-related settings such as light/dark theme and icon set selection